>

 -r001/2CAGCGGCAT

-Bases written in lowercase indicate regions at the ends of reads that do not match the reference sequence. r001/1 and r001/2 are paired reads, r003 is a chimeric read, and r004 represents a split alignment.
+Lowercase bases indicate portions at the ends of reads that do not match the reference sequence. r001/1 and r001/2 are paired-end reads, r003 is a chimeric read, and r004 is a split alignment.

 Example of a SAM file